WHY VISIT LEBANON

-Finally leaving behind its troubled past, Lebanon offers travellers its natural treasures, the imprint of several civilisations and a warm welcome.
+Finally leaving behind its troubled past, Lebanon offers travelers its natural treasures, the imprint of several civilizations, and a warm welcome.

-Byblos to the North constitutes one of the oldest known constantly inhabited towns, its first known inhabitants date from the Neolithic period.
-It has seen the Persians, Romans, Byzantines and Arabs and you can see traces of these times when you visit the Baalat Gebal Temple, the Royal Tombs and the Roman Amphitheatre.
-The Souk and magnificent beach are also popular with visitors amongst many other points of interest.
+Byblos to the North constitutes one of the oldest known constantly inhabited towns, its first known inhabitant’s date from the Neolithic period.
+It has seen the Persians, Romans, Byzantines, and Arabs and you can see traces of these times when you visit the Baalat Gebal Temple, the Royal Tombs, and the Roman Amphitheatre.
+The Souk and magnificent beaches are also popular with visitors amongst many other points of interest.

-Modern Tripoli possesses a historical old quarter that is very charming and lively too with it surprising Mamluk style architectural buildings.
+Modern Tripoli possesses a historical old quarter that is very charming and lively too with its surprising Mamluk style architectural buildings.

 WHAT TO SEE IN LEBANON

 Top destinations in Lebanon are:

 WHEN TO GO TO LEBANON